What are Text Block Value Nodes?

 Output your clauses

-After you've created your Text Blocks, you can reference them in your Result node or in a document using their shared name, as shown below.
+After you have created your Text Blocks [ 7 ], you can reference them in your Result Node or in a document [ 8 ], [ 9 ] using their shared name [ 10 ] (in this case "Information").
 The relevant Text Block will be displayed to the user based on their interaction with your decision tree.

 Enter text into the CONTENT field, as shown below.

-You can use the same formatting options available to you when you create other nodes in your module.
-As with other nodes, click on INSERT to add content insert items (conditional blocks, info blocks or images).
-You can also reference values from other nodes in this field.
+You can use the same formatting options available to you when you create other Nodes in your Module.
+As with other Nodes, select INSERT to add content insert items (Conditional Blocks, Info Blocks, or Images).
+You can also reference values from other Nodes in this field.

-Please note that you cannot insert content that is formatted as table in your text block value into a table inside your DOCX template!
+Please note that you cannot insert content that is formatted as a table in your Text Block Value into a table inside your DOCX template!
 This will result in an error message and unsuccessful document generation.